Modern English (band): History

 Grey re-formed Modern English with Conroy and Davidson in 1989 to record a new album, Pillow Lips, released in 1990 on the American TVT label.
 The album featured a re-recorded "I Melt with You", which was released as a single, and saw the band again in the Billboard top 100.
 The band split up for a second time in 1991, after contractual problems with TVT, and Grey formed Engine.
 In 1995, with legal issues with TVT sorted out, Engine evolved into the next incarnation of Modern English and signed to the Imago label, with Grey and Matthew Shipley (keyboards).
 This lineup recorded the 1996 album Everything's Mad.

-Grey toured the US with a new lineup between 1998 and 2002, and recorded a new album with Hugh Jones, who had been producer of earlier Modern English records.
+Grey toured the US with a new line-up between 1998 and 2002, and recorded a new album with Hugh Jones, who had been producer of earlier Modern English records.
 The songs written with guitarist Steven Walker (not to be confused with the band's original keyboardist) and including Shipley came together on the road and back home in London between tours.
 After a few years on the shelf, this collection of songs, entitled Soundtrack, was released on 24 May 2010 on Darla, with Jon Solomon on drums.

-The original lineup (minus drummer Brown) re-formed in 2010 and toured the US in July and September, and the UK and Paris in June the following year.
+The original line-up (minus drummer Brown) re-formed in 2010 and toured the US in July and September, and the UK and Paris in June the following year.
 They were invited by film director Mark Pellington to re-record "I Melt with You" once again for his film of the same name.
 They recorded an album titled Take Me To The Trees, which was funded via Pledge with an originally planned March 2016 release date.
 The album was recorded, produced and mixed by Martyn Young from Colourbox and MARRS, who also adds additional keyboards.
 They also toured the Mesh & Lace album in the US in 2016.

 The band performed at SXSW in 2017 and toured in support of Take Me To The Trees in the same year.
 In 2019 they toured the U.S. with The Alarm and Gene Loves Jezebel.
-In 2022 the band toured the U.S. celebrating the 40th anniversary of 1982's After The Snow album and performed on The Late Show with Jimmy Fallon and NBC's Today show.
+In 2022 the band toured the U.S. celebrating the 40th anniversary of 1982's After The Snow album and performed on The Tonight Show Starring Jimmy Fallon and NBC's Today show.
 In late 2022 the band recorded 10 new songs.

-The band played at Cruel World Festival in Pasadena, California, US on 20 May 2023.
-They toured the U.S. in 2023, and did a number of radio sessions to preview songs from the new album titled 1 2 3 4 which was released on 23 February 2024.
+The band played at the Cruel World Festival in Pasadena, California, on 20 May 2023.
+They toured the U.S. in 2023, and held a number of radio sessions to preview songs from their new album, 1 2 3 4, which was released on 23 February 2024.

-The current line-up includes original members Grey, Conroy, McDowell and Stephen Walker, with Gabriel Sullivan on guitar and Richard Chandler on drums.
+The current line-up includes original members Grey, Conroy, McDowell, and Walker, with Gabriel Sullivan on guitar and Roy Martin on drums.